yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 For the model data class, it doesn’t inherit from anything, we just need pass the training set (a data loader), the validation set, and optionally a test set, plus some other parameters we might need like the bptt, the number of tokens (i.e. the vocab size), the padding index, and the path to where to save the files and models.

 Then all of the work happens inside `get_model`, get_model calls `get_language_model` that we will look at later, which just grabs a normal PyTorch nn.Module architecture, and chucks it on GPU.
-We wrapp the model in a LanguageModel and the LanguageModel is a subclass of BasicModel which almost does nothing except it defines layer groups so we can apply discriminative learning rates where different layers have different learning rates instean of providing learing rates for every layer because there can be a thousand layers.
+We wrapp the model in a LanguageModel and the LanguageModel is a subclass of BasicModel which almost does nothing except it defines layer groups so we can apply discriminative learning rates where different layers have different learning rates instean of providing learning rates for every layer because there can be a thousand layers.
 Then finally turn that into a learner by passing the model and it turns it into a learner.
 In this case, we have overridden learner to use the cross entropy as the default loss funciton.

 ```python
 class LanguageModel(BasicModel):